UBCHREST/ablate/docs/content/development/InstallingPETSc.md

        ```
 3. Set up the environmental variables so that ABLATE can locate PETSc.
 The PETSC_DIR path should be the path to the downloaded PETSc files.
 This value is reported in the output of the configure command.
     ```bash
-    Add the following environment variables where PETSC_DIR and PETSC_ARCH are replaced with specified values from the configure command.
+    # Add the following environment variables where PETSC_DIR and PETSC_ARCH are replaced with specified values from the configure command.
 On macOS this means putting the following in the ~/.zshrc or ~/.bashrc hidden file (depending on version).
 On most Linux versions add the following to the ~/.bashrc file.
-    ```bash

     export PETSC_DIR="/path/to/petsc-install"
     export PETSC_ARCH="arch-ablate-debug" # arch-ablate-debug or arch-ablate-opt
     export PKG_CONFIG_PATH="${PETSC_DIR}/${PETSC_ARCH}/lib/pkgconfig:$PKG_CONFIG_PATH"